-George Elliot, a native of Chicago, joined the Army in 1940 and was an apprentice radio operator on the day of the Japanese surprise attack.
+George E. Elliot Jr., a native of Chicago, joined the Army in 1940 and first attached to the Army Air Corps before transferring to the Signal Corps early warning system.
+He was an apprentice radio operator on the day of the Japanese surprise attack.

 Lockard and Elliott notified the information center at Fort Shafter.
 On duty was switchboard operator Pvt.
 Joseph McDonald and new Air Corps Lt.
 Kermit Tyler.
 Lockard told Tyler that the radar blips suggested “an unusually large flight – in fact, the largest I have ever seen on the equipment.”